Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 | --- | --- | --- |
 | _\&lt;Specification Identifier\&gt;_ | _\&lt;Short explanation of the specification\&gt;_ | _\&lt;Any validation rules or business rules\&gt;_ |

-_\&lt;Note: Section 3.1.4 and section 3.1.5 may be combined if there are a few functionalities on a particular page\&gt;_
+_Note: Section 3.1.4 and section 3.1.5 may be combined if there are a few functionalities on a particular page_

 ### 3.1.5.
 Field level specifications

-_\&lt;Specify all the field data elements related to the functional requirement in both tables below.\&gt;_
+_Specify all the field data elements related to the functional requirement in both tables below._

 **Form Elements:**